github/opensource.guide/_articles/metrics.md

 ## Use 📊 to learn about people

 Understanding metrics will help you build an active, growing open source project.
 Even if you don't track every metric on a dashboard, use the framework above to focus your attention on the type of behavior that will help your project thrive.

+## More...

+There's a welcoming open source community around open source metrics, called [CHAOSS](https://chaoss.community/), in case you have doubts or want to dive deeper.
+They develop metrics and provide free software tools.